trailheadapps/ebikes-lwc/README.md

 1. In **Setup**, under **Object Manager**, delete the custom **Product** picklist field from the **Case** object.

-1. At the command line, authenticate to your Developer Edition, and provide it with an alias (**ebikesDE** in the command below):
+1. Open a terminal, authenticate to your org, and provide it with an alias (**ebikesDE** in the command below):

     ```
     sfdx force:auth:web:login -a ebikesDE
-    ```

-1. Check out a new branch of the code, to make changes that will allow deployment to a Developer Edition org:

-    ```
-    git checkout -b devOrg
     ```

 1. In VS Code, use the Ctrl/Cmd-P shortcut for Quick Open.
 Type **E_Bikes.site** and click on the **E_Bikes.site-meta.xml** file to open it.